kgrid-objects/fda-label-collection/README.md

 1. Download the KGrid Activator from
 2. Learn how to configure and use the KGrid Activator at
-3. Download the Remdesivir KO ZIP flie from this repo
+3. Download the Remdesivir KO ZIP file from this repo
 4. Unzip and activate the Remdesivir KO on your server using the Activator
 5. Engage the resulting Remdesivir Prescribing Information API wherever you have deployed it